 Golden Tickets can be given out by any member of staff at any time of the week and the children can enter them into a weekly raffle which is pulled out in behaviour assembly.
-They are collected over the course of the week and six children's names are pulled out of a hat to take part in "top table" - a special lunch hall table set up with squash, biscuits and real tomato ketchup!
+They are collected over the course of the week and six children's names are pulled out of a hat to take part in "top table" - a special lunch hall table set up with fruit.